BrentLab/NetProphet_3.0/README.md

 # NetProphet 3.0
-NetProphet3.0 is for network inference, it leverages machine learning to optimize for that.
+NetProphet3.0 is network inference package, based on two main components: 1) generates different networks by regression algorithms (LASSO and BART), and other algorithms (PWM), 2) combines these generated intermediate networks in a final potential better network.
 The easiest way to run this package is with **singularity container**.
-Once singularity is installed on your computer, you can load NetProphet 3.0 container and immediately start running this package.
-If you are more adventurous, you can install all dependencies, and still be able to run NetProphet 3.0.
-All instructions are below.
+Once singularity is installed on your computer, you can load the below container and start running NetProphet3.0.
+You can also install all dependencies, then run NetProphet 3.0, but it is more tedious.

 # I. Install NetProphet 3.0